pomerium/pomerium/docs/guides/code-server.md

 ## Pre-requisites

-This guide assumes you have already completed one of the [quick start] guides, and have a working instance of Pomerium up and running.
+This guide assumes you have already completed one of the [install] guides, and have a working instance of Pomerium up and running.
 For purpose of this guide, I'm going to use docker-compose, though any other deployment method would work equally well.

 ## Configure